yannickycpan/oxford-engs-AIML-cwm/index.md

 We will go through the following content in 5 days.
 We will use [[google colab]](https://colab.research.google.com/) as a platform for exercises.

+**NOTE: for each colab file below, you should make a copy in your own google drive to edit & run.**

 ### Course Intro & background review

 - Course Introduction